ryanmrestivo/blue-team/FullEventLogView/readme.txt

 In order to export events from remote computer into .csv file:
 FullEventLogView.exe /scomma "c:\temp\remote_events.csv" /DataSource 2
 /ComputerName "192.168.0.50"

+You can find more command-line examples in the following Web pages:
+How to export Windows events of remote computer to csv file from command line
+How to export Windows events stored in .evtx file to csv file from command line

 /ClearChannelEvents <Channel Name>
 Clear all events of the specified channel, for example: